-No. It's your community and you're suffering the speeding issue.
+No, but this can help establish one - talk to your police force road safety team; it's your community and you're suffering the speeding issue.
 Although it's been designed to assist existing schemes, it can be used separately as a means to establish a CSW scheme.

 What you need to do is report the scale of the problem

 to your local police authority so that they can take action to enforce speed limits

 .
 AutoSpeedWatch helps you do that.
 The police cannot refuse the objective data AutoSpeedWatch provides, although they will probably not have the resources to be able to follow up every incident recorded.
 You can even use it to get a traditional people-at-the-roadside CSW group going, should you want.

 Unlike traditional CSW schemes however, AutoSpeedWatch also 'connects' together the offences caused by a particular vehicle as it goes through every AutoSpeedWatch community, so the police can quickly identify the worst and most persistent speeders, helping reduce speed across all communities.